 In short, no parser, no game.

-There are many cool SIEM products out there, but I will pick Splunk as an example since it's the platform I've recently been working on.
+There are many cool SIEM products out there, but I will pick Splunk as an example since it's the platform I've been working on for years.

 To cut through marketing terminology (schema-less, etc), here's how users can benefit from search-time field extraction, otherwise known as parsing: